ruaaabdu/readme/README-Template.md

 ﻿# Getting set up at Ross (DashBoard)

-This document will walk you through how to set up GitBash, SHH Key, Eclipse, DashBoard, and Kaylee.
+This document will walk you through how to set up GitBash, SHH Key, Eclipse, DashBoard, Kaylee.
+It will also explain how to obtain Sony License Keys and how to build DashBoard through Jenkins.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Direct any further questions to your supervisor.

-## Prerequisites
+## What you will be installing
 1. GitBash
 2. Eclipse 2019-03
 3. JDK 1.8